rust-lang/book/second-edition/src/ch20-02-reading-the-request.md

 keyword.
 We're going to be reading data from the stream, so it's going to get modified.

-Next, we need to actually read from the stream; we do this in two steps.
-First, we declare a `buffer` on the stack; we've made it 512 bytes.
-Why 512?
-It's big enough to get a basic request, but not super huge.
-If we wanted to handle requests of an arbitrary size, this would need to be more complicated, but we're keeping it simple for now!
-We then pass that buffer to `stream.read`.
-This will read bytes from the `TcpStream` and put them in the buffer.
+Next, we need to actually read from the stream.
+We do this in two steps: first, we declare a `buffer` on the stack to hold the data that we read in.
+We've made the buffer 512 bytes in size, which is big enough to hold the data of a basic request.
+That's sufficient for our purposes in this chapter.
+If we wanted to handle requests of an arbitrary size, managing the buffer would need to be more complicated, but we're keeping it simple for now.
+We then pass the buffer to `stream.read`, which will read bytes from the `TcpStream` and put them in the buffer.

+Next, we convert the bytes in the buffer to a string and print out that string.
-Next, we print that stream out.
-The `String::from_utf8_lossy` function takes a `&[u8]` and produce a `String`.
-The 'lossy' part of its name comes from its behavior when it sees invalid UTF-8 sequences; it replaces them with �, `U+FFFD REPLACEMENT CHARACTER`.
+The `String::from_utf8_lossy` function takes a `&[u8]` and produces a `String`.
+The 'lossy' part of the name comes from the behavior when this function sees invalid UTF-8 sequences: it replaces the invalid sequences with �, `U+FFFD REPLACEMENT CHARACTER`.
+You might see the replacement characters for remaining characters in the buffer that aren't filled by request data.

 Let's give this a try!
+Start up the program and make a request in a web browser again.
+Note that we'll still get an error page in the browser, but the output of our program in the terminal will now look similar to this:

 ```text
 $ cargo run